Flamenco guitarists: The best guitarists in flamenco history

 It is unquestionable that Francisco Sánchez Gómez, immortalized as Paco de Lucía, is one of the best flamenco guitarists of all time.
-We think everyone will agree with us when we say it is the best.
+We think everyone would agree with our saying he was the best.

 His pieces received countless awards, such as Latin Grammys, and many other national awards, such as the Prince of Asturias of the Arts.
 He also received two Honoris Causa from the University of Cadiz and the Berklee College of Music.
 Thanks to his work, flamenco was universalized as never before, largely due to his collaborations with Al Di Meola and John McLaughlin.

 His technique is impeccable throughout.
-So much so, that on one occasion Sabicas himself had to admit that he was skilled with his fingers, while Paco de Lucia was still young.
+So much so, that on one occasion Sabicas himself praised him for his dexterity, while Paco de Lucia was still young.

 Guitars used by Paco de Lucia

-There were many others, but these were her great companions:
+There were many others, but these were his great companions :

 - Felipe Conde FC 28: Made of Madagascar rosewood, cedar and ebony.
-She was the one he used most in public and, according to him, the most hated and best lover.
+This was the one he used most in public and, according to him, the most hated and best lover.

-- Mariano and Faustino Conde: It was their first guitar and was made of Spanish cypress, German spruce, ebony, cedar and wooden pegs.
+- Mariano and Faustino Conde : It was his first guitar, and was made of Spanish cypress, German spruce, ebony, cedar and wooden pegs.

 From jazz to flamenco rock, Sabicas did everything we can imagine musically.
 Regarding his technical contribution, he was the creator of the alzapúas on one string and the three-finger strumming.

-Another of his contributions to the history and internationalization of the genre was having Paco de Lucía as one of his students, and it was thanks to Sabicas’ influence that the world was able to get to know this guitar genius.
+A further contribution of his to the history and internationalization of the genre, was having Paco de Lucía as one of his students, and it was thanks to Sabicas’ influence that the world was able to get to know this guitar genius.